 Message queue (MQ) software, also popularly called message brokers, allow IT systems to communicate with each other about processes.
 There are certain rules that must be followed while sending messages across different platforms, which is why asynchronous protocols are provided by the queue, allowing senders and receivers to interact over long distances and at various times.
 It is important to understand how and why you want to use the message queue software.
-This article will discuss the different paid and Popular message brokers that are being used by top organizations in 2022!
+This article will discuss the different paid and Popular message brokers that are being used by top organizations!

 Table of Contents